-3.2.5.2 Section I, General.
-The general section shall as a minimum contain the following items:
+3.2.5.2 Chapter 1, General.
+The general chapter shall as a minimum contain the following items:

 3.2.5.2.1 Description of aircraft.
-Information relative to the aircraft description, such as: type of construction, new materials used, categories of repair capabilities, classification of damage, types of repair, aerodynamic smoothness, principal dimensions, definition of reference lines, and major structural group breakdown.
+Information relative to the aircraft description, such as: type of construction, materials used, categories of repair capabilities, classification of damage, types of repair, aerodynamic smoothness, principal dimensions, definition of reference lines, and major structural group breakdown.